8 Tips for Taking Out a Cash Advance On Your Credit Card

-Use a cash advance for true emergencies, like unexpected medical expenses.
+Use a cash advance for true emergencies that you can't pay for with your credit card.
 Avoid taking out a cash advance to pay for ordinary everyday items like groceries and gas.
 Make a goal to build an emergency fund so you don't have to rely on a cash advance in the future.

 Know your cash advance limit; it's probably less than your credit limit.
 You can check your limit on your online credit card account or by calling the automated customer service number on the back of your credit card.
-Exceeding your cash advance limit can result in overage charges and higher interest rates.
+Exceeding your cash advance limit can result in over the limit charges and higher interest rates.

 Take out only what you need, nothing more.
 Avoid the temptation to withdraw just a little more so you have some extra money.
 That little extra will only make it harder to repay the advance.
 But, try to take out just one cash advance large enough to cover your expense to avoid another cash advance and ATM fee.

-Use a credit card with a $0 balance.
-If you have multiple types of balances on a credit card - purchases, cash advance, balance transfer - above minimum payments go to the higher rate balance.
+Use a credit card with a zero balance.
+If you have multiple types of balances on a credit card - purchases, cash advance, balance transfer - any payment above the minimum goes to the higher rate balance.
 Meanwhile, the other balance, e.g. purchases, doesn't decline and instead accumulates interest.
-This makes it harder to pay back the cash advance balance.
+This makes it harder to repay the cash advance balance.